Kurczakus/odin-recipes-2/README.md

 # odin-recipes-2
-short project for training HTML basics
+A short project for training HTML basics